 Aerial photography dating back to 1874 illustrates the dynamic ever-changing condition of the barrier island/inlet system in this area.
 The Little Beach Haven Inlet didn't breach Long Beach Island until 1920, creating Tuckers Island.
-By 1933, the southernmost end of Long Beach Island had migrated more southward and Tuckers Island began to erode by 1940.
+By 1933, the southernmost end of Long Beach Island (i.e. Holgate), the inlet's north shore, had migrated more southward and Tuckers Island began to erode by 1940.
 By 1956, Tuckers Island is gone and Beach Haven Inlet has migrated southward to combine with Little Egg Inlet.
+The dominant longshore transport direction along this portion of the New Jersey coast is to the southwest.
+The southwest transport moves sand along the shoreline of Long Beach Island, past the developed community of Holgate, and towards the Holgate spit on National Wildlife Refuge lands.
+Elongation growth of the Holgate spit continues southwest to the present.
+Little Beach Island, on the inlet's south side, is also subjected to the dominant longshore transport.
+Little Beach was historically positioned more southwest when the inlet was much wider.
+Little Beach has migrated northeast over the observed 141 year period through the accumulation of sand.
+This dynamic system is indicative of the large quantities of sand that are transported alongshore, and indicates that a configuration that exists at any given time is subject to the type of transformations documented herein, and is subject to large potential changes over periods of years to decades or in the case of severe storms: days.
+Sand has shifted continuously and Little Beach has alternatively built up and eroded and repositioned-typical morphological changes of an inlet/ocean dynamic environment.

-Elongation growth of the LBI spit continues south to its present form.
-For a more detailed historical description of the geomorphological changes that have occurred in and around the Little Egg Inlet complex since 1874, refer to the report and aerial photographs provided in Appendix B.
+For a more detailed historical description of the geomorphological changes that have occurred in and around the Little Egg Inlet complex since 1874, refer to the reports and aerial photographs provided in Appendix B.